BinathiP-source/CS-230-8-2-Journal-Portfolio/README.md

 How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?

+To interpret the user's needs I analysed what services and features the client would like to implement in the application for their users.
+This helps to understand and consider user's needs when designing the application to provide user services and features for the best user experience.

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?